Spring Dropoffs begin: Sunday March 1

 It is very important that you make sure that all clothes are free of stains, smoke or musty odors.
 We reserve the right to reject any items that do not comply with our standards.
 Rejected items will be set aside for donation regardless of how your tag is marked.

-Fall and Winter Clothing
+Spring and Summer Clothing

 Girls, Infant to Size 16